ocrmypdf/OCRmyPDF/docs/installation.rst

 | |fedora-29| |fedora-30| |fedora-rawhide|      |
 +-----------------------------------------------+

-Users of Fedora 29 later may simply
+Users of Fedora 29 or later may simply

 .. code-block:: bash